‘Outlander’ Is Coming To Netflix In May

-Outlander fans can rejoice, because while waiting for season five on Starz, they can soon binge on seasons one and two on Netflix.
+Outlander fans can rejoice, because while waiting for Season 5 on Starz, they can soon binge on Seasons 1 and 2 on Netflix.
 The popular time-traveling show has been streaming on Netflix in Europe for over a year, and at the end of May, Americans can join the party.

-Elle says that Outlander, which combines history, romance, fantasy and war will be arriving on Netflix on May 27, so more viewers can become fans of Jamie and Claire Fraser, following their exploits, loves and losses.
+Elle says that Outlander, which combines history, romance, fantasy, and war will be arriving on Netflix on May 27, so more viewers can become fans of Jamie and Claire Fraser, following their exploits, loves, and losses.

 Based on the Outlander series of novels by Diana Gabaldon, the Starz series tells the story of Claire, a nurse (played expertly by Irish actor Caitriona Balfe), heading to Scotland with her husband to rekindle their relationship after surviving World War II.
 A twist of fate sends her back to the Scottish Highlands of the 18th century, where she meets Jamie (Sam Heughan), and adventure ensues.

 Don’t like fantasy novels?
-No worries, as there is enough of a story based on history, romance and adventure beyond the time travel leap.
+No worries, as there is enough of a story based on history, romance, and adventure beyond the time travel leap.
 The characters have depth, and many aren’t too hard on the eyes, so there is literally something for everyone.
-The series is bold and very bingeable.
+The series is bold and very binge-worthy.

 Book Riot says that the offerings on Netflix are more than enough to get anyone curious started, and suggest that once you are hooked, you can either binge the rest on Starz or start reading the novels.